-- 1. No later than six months after the entry into force of this Regulation, the ENTSO for Electricity shall prepare and thereafter every two years provide non-binding written guidance to its members and other system operators concerning the elements of this Regulation requiring national decisions.
-The ENTSO for Electricity shall publish this guidance on its website. - 2.
-ENTSO for Electricity shall consult stakeholders when providing non-binding guidance. - 3.
-The non-binding guidance shall explain the technical issues, conditions and interdependencies which need to be considered Wwhen complying with the requirements of this Regulation at national level stakeholders shall consider the non-binding guidance published by ENTSO for Electricity.
+1. No later than six months after the entry into force of this Regulation, the ENTSO for Electricity shall prepare and thereafter every two years provide non-binding written guidance to its members and other system operators concerning the elements of this Regulation requiring national decisions.
+The ENTSO for Electricity shall publish this guidance on its website.

+- 2. ENTSO for Electricity shall consult stakeholders when providing non-binding guidance. - 3.
+The non-binding guidance published by ENTSO for Electricity shall explains the technical issues, conditions and interdependencies which need to be considered when complying with the requirements of this Regulation at national level.